adam7234/BadIdeasClub/about.md

 ---

+---

+## Learn by doing

+Civic Lab is also a continuing education and work exercise.
+We treat civic work as a skill you build through reps: define a claim, find the data, produce an artifact, publish it, improve it.

+We encourage students, early-career people, and career switchers to learn by doing while contributing real public value.
+You don’t need credentials to start—just the willingness to do careful work in the open.

+**What you learn here**
+- How to turn a messy civic problem into a clear question
+- How to find, clean, and document data
+- How to write a brief that decision-makers can actually use
+- How to make maps and simple models that explain tradeoffs
+- How to publish work with sources and reproducible methods

+**What you produce**
+- One publishable artifact per cycle (brief, analysis, or map)
+- A public portfolio of work you can point to
+- Skills that transfer to planning, analytics, policy, and civic tech roles

+---

 ## How we operate: the artifact model

 We don’t publish long reports that nobody uses.
 We ship small, reusable outputs: